 Cloud Application Risk Factors

-While G Suite and Office 365 serve as valuable tools for academic institutions to grow faster and collaborate more effectively, they also present some risks that aren’t always obvious to the user.
+While Google Workspace and Office 365 serve as valuable tools for academic institutions to grow faster and collaborate more effectively, they also present some risks that aren’t always obvious to the user.
 Given the highly collaborative nature of SaaS-based solutions, users face the risk of data loss as a result of sync issues as well as accidental or intentional deletions.
-This could include anything from a professor accidentally deleting a grade spreadsheet in Microsoft Excel, to a student inadvertently overwriting work from a team project stored in Drive, to a scheduled Google Apps data sync corrupting an entire year of lesson plan content.
+This could include anything from a professor accidentally deleting a grade spreadsheet in Microsoft Excel, to a student inadvertently overwriting work from a team project stored in Drive, to a scheduled Google Workspace data sync corrupting an entire year of lesson plan content.

-Here’s another risk factor educators need to consider: applications like G Suite and Office 365 don’t guarantee full restoration of lost data if an issue occurs on the user’s end.
+Here’s another risk factor educators need to consider: applications like Google Workspace and Office 365 don’t guarantee full restoration of lost data if an issue occurs on the user’s end.
 It could be a highly costly assumption that all cloud-based data is automatically backed up and restored.
 In reality, it’s often the responsibility of an organization’s IT department to fill in the data protection gaps by selecting a backup and recovery solution themselves.

 Best Practices for Preventing Data Loss